(888) 552-6760 SCHEDULE AN APPOINTMENT

 How to lower the risk of bile duct cancer

-While it’s not always possible to prevent bile duct cancer, there are a number of steps patients may take to help lower the risk.
-Below, find a few lifestyle changes that may be possible.
+While it’s not always possible to prevent bile duct cancer, a number of steps patients may take have been found to help lower the risk.
+Among them:

 • Avoid risky behaviors, such as needle sharing, that may increase the risk of contracting hepatitis C.

-• Prevent risk of hepatitis B by getting vaccinated against it.
+• Prevent hepatitis B by getting vaccinated against it.

 • Quit smoking.